 St Michael's House meets the definition of a qualifying entity under FRS 102 and has therefore taken advantage of the disclosure exemptions available to it in respect of its separate financial statements.
 St Michael's House is consolidated in the financial statements of its ultimate parent, St Michael's House Group.
 Exemptions have been taken in these separate company financial statements in relation to related party transactions, financial instruments and remuneration of key management personnel.

 Going Concern

-The Company generated a deficit for the year of €431,234 (2018: surplus of €821,813) and at the balance sheet date had net current liabilities of €8,920,720 (2018: €7,423,573).
+The Company generated a surplus for the year of €1,609,416 (2019: deficit of €431,234) and at the balance sheet date had net current liabilities of €8,632,193 (2019: €8,920,720).